TMC COVID-19 HUB: Legal Information and Support

 Instructing a barrister direct

-Before 2004, it was not possible for members of the public to engage a barrister without also instructing a solicitor.
-However, a change in the law means that barristers may now be instructed directly by the public, foreign lawyers, other professionals, and commercial organisations without incurring the additional expense of a solicitor.
+In some areas of law, it is now possible for you to engage the services of a barrister without also instructing a solicitor.
+Barristers can now be instructed directly by the public, foreign lawyers, other professionals, and commercial organisations without incurring the additional expense of a solicitor.

 Who does direct public access work in Chambers?